barcia/swibe/README.md

   * `$swibe-transition-duration`: The animation duration in ms. (Default: `300ms`)
   * `$swibe-transition-function`: The speed curve of an animation.
 (Default: `ease-in-out`)
   * `$swibe-shadow-opacity`: The shadow opacity (from `0` to `1`).
 (Default: `.5`)

+> If you want add your own styles, you cas use the `.swibe-menu` class.

 ### JavaScript